 I was raised in St. Boswells in the southwestern part of Saskatchewan between Gravelbourg and Swift Current.
 My parents ran the telephone office.
 Mother was the telephone operator and dad was the linesman.

-We were a happy family of 6 children – 3 boys and 3 girls.
+We were a happy family of six children – three boys and three girls.
 Our parents were wonderful, and our home was always open to our young friends for music and singing.

 My sisters and I learned to be telephone operators.
 My older sister, Lillian, and I worked for different telephone offices in the district such as Bateman, Hodgeville, Neidpath, and Herbert.